Taaniya/exploring-langGraph/README.md

 3. Entry point
 4. Conditional entry point

+### Persistence (LangGraph v1.0)
+LangGraph supports persistence through built-in checkpointers.
+All checkpoints of a graph during its lifetime are associated with a `thread`.
+This thread can be accessed after graph execution finishes.

+* `thread` - A unique thread id is provided to all the checkpoints saved during graph execution.
+This thread_is provided as part of config while invoking the graph.(src - [Threads](https://docs.langchain.com/oss/python/langgraph/persistence#threads))
+* `checkpoint` - A snapshot of the state of graph at each super-step.
+The checkpoints are persisted and are used to restore state of a thread at a later time. (src - [Checkpoints](https://docs.langchain.com/oss/python/langgraph/persistence#checkpoints))

+A graph's latest state can be accessed for a `thread_id` using the latest checkpoint associated with it.
+Similarly, we can also retrieve the entire state history for a `thread_id`

 ### References -
 * Video tutorial – Agent executor - https://www.youtube.com/watch?v=9dXp5q3OFdQ&t=256s
 * Chat Agent executor - https://www.youtube.com/watch?v=Un-88uJKdiU&t=316s